One of the most impressive archaeological findings in Naxos is the ancient aqueduct, parts of which can be spotted in various locations on the island.

-Nowadays, parts of the ancient aqueduct have been preserved and restored and can be visited in various locations in Naxos, such as Barou, Kaminia, Trani Fountana, and Kastro, while in Flerio there is an info center where you can learn more regarding the aqueduct's history.
+Nowadays, parts of the ancient aqueduct have been preserved and restored and can be visited in various locations in Naxos - namely Barou, Kaminis, Katsopirno, Leftera, Emazos, Perdikia, Faragas, Agios Thaleleos, Agios Isidoros, Agios Stefanos, Trani Fountana, and Kastro.
+Barou is the entry point of the tunnel, while Kaminia is the exit point.
+In Flerio lies an info center where you can learn more about the aqueduct's history.

 How to get there

 The Ancient Aqueduct is located in Melanes village.